SAVANNAH AFRICAN ART MUSEUM IN NEED OF VOLUNTEERS, DOCENTS AND INTERNS TO ASSIST

 Those who volunteer their time and talents or intern with the museum will gain much from the experience.
 This includes knowledge, an opportunity to interact with people from all around the world, volunteer or community service hours and recommendation letters, internship opportunities, public speaking experience, and the chance to see how a museum operates behind the scenes.

 Due to COVID-19, the Savannah African Art Museum is adhering to specific sanitary measures and guidelines to ensure the safety of visitors and staff.
 So, those who do volunteer can rest assured their health and wellbeing is a top priority and will be as protected as possible.
 As docents guide patrons through SAAM’s collection of African art and cultural artifacts, we are limiting tour groups to 5, and no more than 10 visitors are in the building at any given time.
 There are distinct entrances and exits so that there is no crowding of the tour groups.
-Masks are required by all patrons; tour guides wear clear shields to keep their faces covered while ensuring their voices aren’t muffled.
-The museum sells glove and mask kits for $1.
+Masks are required by all patrons and staff.
 Surfaces are sanitized frequently, and hand sanitizer stations are available.

 Even those with the busiest of schedules can find a shift or two to meet their availability, thanks to the museum’s varying hours.
-Shifts are available on Wednesday, Thursday, Friday and Saturday from 11 a.m.–2 p.m. and 1 p.m.–5 p.m.
+Shifts are available on Wednesday, Thursday, Friday and Saturday from 12 p.m.-5 p.m.
 The time commitment is flexible.
-Docents will be expected to give tours of the museum’s collection, but no prior experience as a docent or knowledge of African art and history is required.
+Docents will go through training before giving tours of the museum’s collection, no prior experience as a docent or knowledge of African art and history is required.
 Additionally, docent talking points will be provided.
+Upon training completion, docents will be expected to give tours to guests visiting the museum.
 Tours are provided to visitors by walk-in and by appointment.

 During volunteer training sessions, docents will learn about the museum and its collection through instruction from the learned museum staff as well as by shadowing current docents on a few tours to get a better understanding of the process.
 Docent talking points will be explained and reviewed, and volunteers will be provided with some light reading materials to supplement the tour talking points.
 Over time and with constructive feedback, volunteers will become effective teachers and public speakers, along with being informed about African arts and cultures.